-The setting is special indeed, off a medieval street in a charming hamlet.
-Go through a stone archway, across generous parkland, beneath majestic trees into the steep-roofed commanderie.
-Here, the Knights of the Order of Malta put up 700 years ago en route to Santiago de Compostela and a low curved toll passage still forms part of the house.
-It is not so much a hotel as a houseful of guests overseen by diminutive Madame Roux, a considerate, welcoming hostess.
-An uncontrived collection of antiques warms the friendly bedrooms, each with its own personality on a blue and white theme punctuated by touches of dark blue; ceilings soar, floors of varying ages and diverse patterns are softened by Indian rugs.
-Downstairs, guests gather at round tables set with antique cane chairs, flowery curtains hang at tall windows, marble busts abound and you get two choices per gastronomic course – just right for this unassuming and atmospheric place.
-A delightful stone rill snakes through the grass to the pond and the Lascaux Caves are a mile down the road.
+The setting is very special.
+Off a medieval street in a charming hamlet, through the stone archway and the lightly-tree’d gardens, into the steep-roofed commanderie.
+The knights of the Order of Malta put up here 700 years ago en route to Santiago de Compostela and a low curved toll passage still forms part of the house.
+This is not so much a hotel as a houseful of guests overseen by diminutive Madame Roux, a correct but considerate hostess.
+An uncontrived collection of antiques warms the friendly bedrooms, each with its own personality – convent-white walls are set off by touches of dark blue, ceilings soar, floors of varying ages and diverse patterns are softened by Indian rugs.
+Downstairs, guests gather at round tables set with antique cane chairs, flowery curtains hang at tall windows and you get two choices per gastronomic course – just right for this unassuming but atmospheric place.
+There’s a delicious little pool in the shade of the cedars and the Lascaux Caves are a mile down the road.
 Great value for what you get, and that includes very good, classic French food.